 If your emotions make you feel overwhelmed and powerless, facial feedback may help.
 You can learn that technique from a counselor during therapy.
 Another advantage of going into counseling is that you not only have the opportunity to learn new techniques for changing your emotions directly, but you can also explore the issues behind those emotions and solve any underlying problems.

 If you’re thinking about your next steps, online therapy may be a great option for you.
 Effective therapy often depends on the relationship between the therapist and the individual seeking guidance and care.
-Online counseling can be a highly accessible way to find this relationship with a licensed therapist.
 A 2018 study published in the Journal of Anxiety Disorders found that online therapy was equally as effective as traditional in-person counseling.
 80% of the trials conducted on computer-delivered therapy sessions saw more than half of the participants showing high rates of satisfaction.

 When you choose online counseling, you can work with a licensed counselor that you choose among hundreds of counselors available on this one-of-a-kind counseling platform.
 You can select a therapist that deals with the same types of emotional problems you're facing, whether you're troubled by excessive anger, sadness, or anxiety.